kgx/control-hub-api-examples/migrate-jobs/README.md

 ![jobs](images/jobs.png)

-Note that one of the Jobs is configured to run with two instances, which causes it to run concurrently on two different Data Collectors for horizontal scale-out:
+Note that one of the Jobs is configured to run with two instances, which causes it to run pipelines concurrently on two different Data Collectors for horizontal scale-out:

 ![jobs2](images/jobs2.png)